truittj/ReadmeGen/Given/README.md

 ## Installation

-Use npm i on Axios and inquirer
+In order to run this, run npm i for axios and inquirer.

 ## Usage

-Open Source
+This is open source

 ## License

-Public domain
+None

 ## Contributing